Volentix/bridge/doc/AutomatedWrappedTokenCustodian.md

 wrapped tokens) and burning (reducing supply of wrapped tokens).
 The latter has been accomplished in this iteration.
-This mechanism can be used to to synchronize pools regardless of their provenances, as long as a the EOS contract is fed with the concerened balance.
+This mechanism can be used to to synchronize pools regardless of their provenances, as long as a the EOS contract is fed with the concerned balances.